malickatique/Laravel-Crash-Course/Laravel Crash Notes.md

     or remove packages from the package.json

     - For compiling CSS:
-        i.
-Before compiling your CSS, install your project's frontend dependencies using the Node package manager (NPM):
+        1. Before compiling your CSS, install your project's frontend dependencies using the Node package manager (NPM):
-                run composer command:   npm install
+                - run composer command:   npm install

-        ii.
-After That you can compile your SASS files to plain CSS using Laravel Mix.
+        1. After That you can compile your SASS files to plain CSS using Laravel Mix.
         The "npm run dev" command will process the instructions in your  webpack.mix.js file.
         Typically, your compiled CSS will be placed in the public/css directory:
-            For one time compilation:   npm run dev
+            - For one time compilation:   npm run dev
-            To Watch every change & compile:     nmp run watch
+            - To Watch every change & compile:     nmp run watch

-        iii.
-To add another css/js file for compilation: add in webpack.mix.js file
+        1. To add another css/js file for compilation: add in webpack.mix.js file
+            ```php
             mix.js('resources/js/app.js', 'public/js')
                 .js('resources/js/custom.js', 'public/js')
                 .sass('resources/sass/app.scss', 'public/css')